Monoid Embeddings of Symmetric Varieties

-Among all $\theta$-stable maximal tori, we work with the one for which the dimension $l=\dim T_1$ of the isotropic subtorus is maximal.
-The integer $l$ is called the rank of the symmetric variety $G/G^\theta$.
-Let $\varPhi$ denote the set of roots (weights of the adjoint representation) of $G$ relative to $T$.
-Passing to the Lie algebra setting by differentiation, we view $\varPhi$ as a subset of the dual vector space $\mt{Lie}(T)^*$ of the Lie algebra of $T$.
-Since $\theta$ is an automorphism of $T$, it induces a linear map
+Let $\varPhi$ denote the set of roots of $G_0$ relative to $T_0$.
+Passing to the Lie algebra setting by differentiation, we view $\varPhi$ as a subset of the dual vector space $\mt{Lie}(T_0)^*$ of the Lie algebra of $T_0$.
+Since $\theta$ is an automorphism of $T_0$, it induces a linear map

 which, in turn induces an involution on $\varPhi$.
 Define

 \begin{Lemma}[Lemma 1.2, \cite{DeConciniProcesi83}] There exists a system of positive roots $\varPhi^+ \subseteq \varPhi$ such that $\theta^*(\alpha) \in \varPhi- \varPhi^+$ for all $\alpha \in \varPhi^+ \cap \varPhi_1$. \end{Lemma}